Batn al-Hawa: History

+Yemenite-Jewish village (1880s-1930s)

 In 1881–82, a group of Jews arrived in Jerusalem coming from Yemen as a result of messianic fervor.
 The year had special meaning to them, for which some thirty Yemenite Jewish families set out from Sana'a for the Holy Land.
 It was an arduous journey that took them over half a year to reach Jerusalem, where they arrived destitute of all things.
 Upon reaching Jerusalem, they sought shelter in the caves and grottoes in the hills facing Jerusalem's walls and Wadi Hilweh, while others moved to Jaffa.
 Initially shunned by the Jews of the Old Yishuv, who did not recognize them as Jews due to their dark complexions, unfamiliar customs, and strange pronunciation of Hebrew, they had to be given shelter by the Christians of the Swedish-American colony, who called them Gadites.
 Eventually, to end their reliance on Christian charity, Jewish philanthropists purchased land in the Silwan valley to establish a neighbourhood for them.
 Between 1885–91, 45 new stone houses were built for the Yemenites at the south end of the Arab village, built for them by a Jewish charity called Ezrat Niddahim.
 Up to 200 Yemenite Jews lived in the newly built neighbourhood, called Kfar Hashiloach (כפר השילוח, lit.: Siloam Village) or the "Yemenite Village."
 The neighbourhood included a place of worship now known as the Old Yemenite Synagogue.
 Construction costs were kept low by using the Shiloah spring as a water source instead of digging cisterns.
 An early 20th-century travel guide writes: In the "village of Silwan, east of Kidron ... some of the fellah dwellings [are] old sepulchers hewn in the rocks.
 During late years a great extension of the village southward has sprung up, owing to the settlement here of a colony of poor Jews from Yemen, etc. many of whom have built homes on the steep hillside just above and east of Bir Eyyub."

 By 1910, the Yemenite Jewish community in Jerusalem and in Silwan purchased on credit a parcel of ground on the Mount of Olives for burying their dead, through the good agencies of Albert Antébi and with the assistance of the philanthropist, Baron Edmond Rothschild.
 The next year, the community was coerced into buying its adjacent property, by insistence of the mukhtar (headman) of the village Silwan, and which considerably added to their holdings.

-Displacement of Palestinians
+Displacement of Palestinians after 1967

 After occupying this village in 1967, Israel confiscated more than 73 thousand dunums of its lands for the purpose of establishing settlements there.
 Settlement began in the town of Silwan with two outposts in the Batn al-Hawa neighborhood in 2004, to which a police station was added to guard, and in 2017 the number increased to thirty Jewish families.
 The Israeli authorities are planning a massive ethnic displacement operation in the Batn al-Hawa neighborhood, with the aim of judaizing the town of Silwan, where the Israeli authorities intend to issue a decision to displace Palestinian families.